chantastic/sites/chan.dev/src/notes/mac-audio-in-obs.md

 ## Notes

-SWB Audio App is not smart about audio switching in preview mode
+SWB Audio App is not smart about audio switching in preview mode.

 If you're switching between inputs, the easiest thing is to kill the preview before switching (built-in speakers to headphones, etc).
-Just do it last is the point
+But even then it got confused and I had to jump into System Preferences.

 ## Taking it further